-Figure 29: I/A TRIOBP-1 is detected in all samples, with no correlation to diagnosis status.
+Figure 27: I/A TRIOBP-1 is detected in all samples, with no correlation to diagnosis status.
 "Aggregates" "represent purified I/A protein fraction from the IC region of post-mortem brain samples.
 The samples were collected from suicide victims (S), control individuals (C), and patients with either AD (A) or MDD (D) diagnosis.
-Analysis of samples included Western blot with either anti-TRIOBP-1 or anti- β actin antibodies and appropriate secondary antibody for visualization.
+Analysis of samples included Western blot with either anti-TRIOBP-1 or anti- β actin antibodies and appropriate secondary antibody for visualization (A-G).
 Samples were anonymized and randomly loaded on acrylamide gels.
-Visualization was performed with an ECL kit and on a ChemiDoc MP Imaging System, while the band signal intensity was quantified with Image Lab software (Bio-Rad).
+Visualization was performed with an ECL kit and on a ChemiDoc MP Imaging System.

-The initial round of Western blot staining showed low levels of TRIOBP-1 aggregation (Figure 29 A-D).
-However, when samples were re-done, if possible, the bands for two variants were detected (Figure 29 E-G).
-The higher band, closer to 75 kDa, corresponds to the expected size for full-length protein and matches the bands observed previously in "homogenates" (total protein) (Figure 22).
+The initial round of Western blot staining showed low levels of TRIOBP-1 aggregation (Figure 27 A-D).
+However, samples were run twice if there was enough sample (Figure 27 E-G).
+The higher band, closer to 75 kDa, corresponds to the expected size for full-length protein and matches the bands observed previously in "homogenates" (total protein) (Figure 23).
 The smaller band, closer to 48 kDa, is more likely either a processed version of TRIOBP-1 (post-translational modifications) or a protein from the same family (for example, TRIOBP-2), which also contains an epitope for the anti-TRIOBP-1 antibody used.